 What is Tempo Planner?

-When it comes to optimizing capacity and organizing workloads, there’s nothing like Tempo Planner to get the job done.
+When it comes to optimizing your workforce and organizing workloads, there’s nothing like Tempo Planner to get the job done.

-Basically, Tempo Planner is an effective and efficient resource planning and capacity reporting tool that provides visibility into an organization's most valuable asset: its time.
-With Tempo Planner, managers and executives can see the capacity of available resources in one place, whether they are in different office locations or working remotely.
+The app is an effective and efficient resource planning tool that provides visibility into an organization's most valuable asset: its time.
+With Tempo Planner, project managers and executives can see the availability of resources in one place, whether they are in different office locations or working remotely.
 They can also create plans, which are a record of time allocated to work on projects.

 Tempo Planner is available on the Atlassian Marketplace with a free 30-day trial, or can be purchased through your local partner.
 It is compatible with Cloud, Server, and Data Center.